Proposed Gas Station, Dunkin', Apartment, and Store on

 1. This project proposes adding underground storage of gasoline in the Aquifer Protection Zone.
-The property was subdivided last year and the plans were signed off on Oct 1 indicating that the project is in the Aquifer Protection Overlay Zone.
+The property was subdivided and the plans were signed off indicating that the project is in the Aquifer Protection Overlay Zone.

 2. A third party review of the hydro geologic study indicates that there is a thin aquifer layer under the site.
 The third party review was conducted by a certified geologist and provides evidence that would support the Board’s decision to consider this parcel part of the aquifer protection zone.